On polynomial inequalities for cone-volumes of polytopes: Subspace concentration polytopes and cone-volume sets

 We further remark that the vertices of $P_\scc(U)$ are exactly the vectors $\chi_U(B)$, $B\in\mathcal{B}$, and all edges are parallel to a vector of the type $e_i-e_j$. \cite{FeichtnerSturmfels2005}

-As well-understood $P_\scc(U)$ is as mysterious is (in general) the cone-volume set $C_\cv(U)$.
+As well-understood as $P_\scc(U)$ is, the cone-volume set $C_\cv(U)$ is equally mysterious is (in general).
 But first we note that we also have a decomposition as in Proposition \ref{prop:sccdirect}. \begin{proposition} Let $U\in\mathcal{U}(n,m)$ and let $U=S_1\cup S_2 \cup \cdots \cup S_d$ be the unique partition into irreducible sets.
 Then it holds

 and $\dim(C_\cv(U))=m-d$. \end{proposition} \begin{proof} By Theorem \ref{thm:inclusion} we know

 where the right hand side inclusion follows immediately from the definition of $C_\cv(U)$.
 Hence, $\dim(P_\scc(U))\leq \dim(C_\cv(U))\leq |U|-1$ and if $U$ is irreducible, Proposition \ref{prop:sccdirect} ii) yields